What are the differences between Composite Panel and Polycarbonate Roof?

 Ever since the invention of the first translucent building, polycarbonate panels have been on the rise and are taking over buildings.
 They are very easy to work with and depict incredible stability as walls, windows, vertical and diagonal panels.
 They also offer flexibility in construction and their production is strictly certified after thorough testing.
 They are easy to install in place and limit horizontal seams which can add weakness to a building.

-If you are looking for a professional team of roof contractors or roof contractors to solve your roofing problems.
 Why not contact us to get a free quotation?
-We will provide you with the breakdown on the cost to replace a roof.
+We will provide you with a breakdown of the cost to replace a roof.